 BMP Status Activities in current reporting period Measurable goal Department / Person Responsible Due Date completed or projected completion date Additional details 6.1 Develop/implement formal employee training program Ongoing 6.1 Develop formal training program.
 The Town already provides annual training as part of its Industrial Stormwater General Permit.
 The Town will incorporate MS4 topics into the next training session.
-Training was conducted on October 16, 2024.
+Training was conducted on September 23, 2025.
 Update training program as needed, incorporate MS4 topics into the annual training program already done as part of the Industrial Stormwater Permit.
-Highway Department 07/01/19 Completed: 06/29/2022 6.2 Implement MS4 property and operations maintenance Ongoing, Complete for 2024 6.2a Liquid Containment and Handling.
-The Town offers an annual training session as part of its Industrial Stormwater permit, and utilizes secondary containment for storage of liquid materials.
+Highway Department 07/01/19 Completed: 06/29/2022 6.2 Implement MS4 property and operations maintenance Ongoing, Complete for 2025 6.2a Liquid Containment and Handling.
+The Town offers an annual training session as part of its Industrial Stormwater permit and utilizes secondary containment for storage of liquid materials.
 6.2b Town Vehicle Washing.
 The Town has a wash area and permitted separator at its public works garage.
 6.2c Town Facilities Sweeping.
-Town-owned facilities are swept a minimum of once per year, and on an as-needed basis.
+Town-owned facilities are swept a minimum at once per year, and on an as-needed basis.
 Ensure the petroleum and non-petroleum products at its facilities are properly handled via employee education and training.
 Develop and implement (i) Spill Prevention Plans at facilities as appropriate, (ii) management procedures for waste management equipment, and (iii) plans to sweep parking lots and keep facilities and their surrounding areas clean.
-Evaluate impacts of vehicle wash areas at public facilities, and develop best management practices to mitigate their impacts on water quality.
-Highway Department 07/01/18 12/31/17
+Evaluate impacts of vehicle wash areas at public facilities and develop best Highway Department 07/01/18 12/31/17

-BMP Status Activities in current reporting period Measurable goal Department / Person Responsible Due Date completed or projected completion date Additional details 6.3 Implement coordination with interconnected MS4s Not started 6.3 Implement Coordination with Interconnected MS4s.
-The Town identified 54 interconnections.
+BMP Status Activities in current reporting period Measurable goal Department / Person Responsible Due Date completed or projected completion date Additional details management practices to mitigate their impact on water quality.
+6.3 Implement coordination with interconnected MS4s Ongoing, as needed 6.3 Implement Coordination with Interconnected MS4s.
+The Town has identified 54 interconnections.
 The Town's MS4 contributes to the following MS4s, with the number of interconnect locations noted: CTDOT (26) Monroe (1) Shelton (3) Bridgeport (4) Easton (4) The Town's MS4 receives drainage from the following MS4s, with the number of interconnect locations noted: CTDOT (8) Monroe (4) Shelton (1) Bridgeport (1) Easton (2) Coordinate municipal operations with adjoining MS4s.
-Town Engineer Not specified Projected: 12/31/24 6.4 Develop/implement program to control other sources of pollutants to the MS4 Complete 6.4 Identify non-registered facilities that may be contributors.
+Town Engineer Not specified Ongoing, as needed 6.4 Develop/implement program to control other sources of pollutants to the MS4 Complete 6.4 Identify non-registered facilities that may be contributors.
 The Town reviewed its commercial and industrial areas and did not identify any specific facilities that may be contributors to stormwater pollution.
 Review stormwater general permit registrant list and identify potential contributing facilities not on the list.
-Compare locations of potential contributors to screening and monitoring results to determine if further investigation is warranted.
-Town Engineer Not specified Completed: 12/23/19
+Compare locations of potential contributors Town Engineer Not specified Completed: 12/23/19